-By unifying radar points and 3D bounding boxes under Gaussian-based representations, this work contributes a new perspective to 4D radar-based 3D object detection.
-Future research will extend this paradigm to multi-modal fusion and temporal modeling for enhanced perception in complex driving scenarios.
+By unifying radar points and 3D bounding boxes under Gaussian-based representations, this work contributes new perspectives to 4D radar-based 3D object detection.
+Future research will extend this paradigm to multi-modal fusion and temporal modeling for perception in complex scenarios.